jeffmhubbard/playfetch/README.md

 #### Options
-*  -f or --force:   Force overwriting playlists
+*  -f or --force:   Do not prompt for overwrite or delete
 *  -c or --clear:   Clear current MPD playlist
 *  -l or --load:    Append to current MPD playlist
 *  -s or --start:   Start playing current MPD playlist